tetious/watin/src/Core/Readme.txt

 * Welcome
 Thanks for dowloading WatiN.
+WatiN (pronounced "what-in") stands for Web Application Testing in dotNet.
+Inspired by Watir, WatiN enables web application testing, through Internet Explorer on a Windows platform, expressed in any .Net language.

-I Hope you will be able to automate your web testing with WatiN succesfully.
-Visit http://watin.sourcefoge.net to download the latest version and more info.
+Visit http://watin.sourcefoge.net for more information and to download the latest version.

 * License
-WatiN is LGPL licensed but before using WatiN please read the license.txt so you know the terms and conditions for using and modifying WatiN.
+WatiN is LGPL licensed so before using WatiN please read the license.txt so you know the terms and conditions for using and modifying WatiN.

 * Pre requisits
-- WatiN is currently tested on Windows XP SP2, Windows 2000 and Windows 2003.
+- WatiN has been tested on Windows XP SP2, Windows 2000 and Windows 2003.
-- Make sure you have a working IE6 installed and microsoft.mshtml.dll is available on your machine.
+- Make sure you have a working IE6 or IE7 installed on your machine.
-- The .Net framework 1.1 needs to be installed
+- The .Net 1.1 or .Net 2.0 framework needs to be installed.

 * Installing WatiN
-- Create an installation directory like C:\Program Files\WatiN <versionnumber>
+- Create an installation directory like C:\Program Files\WatiN <versionnumber>.
-- unzip the files in this zip file to the installation directory
+- unzip the files in this zip file to the installation directory.
 - ready!

 * Using WatiN
+Following are the basic steps:
-- Create a new project in Visual Studio 2003 (or another dev tool like SharpDevelop)
+- Create a new project in Visual Studio 2003/2005 (or another dev tool like SharpDevelop).
-- Create a reference to WatiN.Core.dll in the installation directory
+- Create a reference to WatiN.Core.dll in the installation directory.
-- Start exploring the object model
-- See the code files in the UnitTests directory for code examples
+- Start coding and exploring the object model (See the code files in the UnitTests directory for code examples).

+For a more complete example visit http://watin.sourceforge.net/gettingstarted.html.
+For more documentation about (using) WatiN visit http://watin.sourceforge.net/documentatie.html.

 * Support
-Subscribe to the mailinglist(s), use the bug tracker and feature tracker on http://sourceforge.net/projects/watin for the intended purposes.
+Subscribe to the mailinglist(s) and/or use the bug and feature tracker on http://sourceforge.net/projects/watin for the intended purposes.

 * RSS
 Stay informed about new releases by subscribing to the project news RSS feed on http://watin.sourcefoge.net

-Happy Web Testing!
+Enjoy testing with WatiN!

 Copyright Jeroen van Menen 2006